What is Weil’s Disease?

 Treatment by antibiotics is effective, but it can take months to fully recover.
-Unfortunately diagnosis is only by blood test, and because the symptoms are so typical of a number of other illnesses, it is often too late.
+Furthermore, diagnosis is only by blood test, and because the symptoms are so typical of a number of other illnesses, it is often too late.

-- Avoid walking through flood waters where possible
+- Avoid walking through flood waters where possible;

-- Prevent children from playing in stagnant puddles and pools
+- Prevent children from playing in stagnant puddles and pools;

-- Wear wellies and other protective gear wherever possible
+- Wear wellies and other protective gear wherever possible;

-- Keep cuts and scratches covered with waterproof plaster wherever possible
+- Keep cuts and scratches covered with waterproof plaster wherever possible;

-- Do not swallow contaminated water
+- Do not swallow contaminated water.

-The risk of contracting Weil’s disease is minimal, and our advice is be cautious but don’t panic.
+The risk of contracting Weil’s Disease is minimal, and our advice is be cautious but don’t panic.
 If you experience flu-like symptoms after exposure to flood waters it is a good idea to see your GP as a precaution.